Frequently Asked Questions About Hospital-Acquired Infection Lawsuits

 - Negligent care was delivered.
 The medical professional providing treatment did not do so in the same manner a similarly-trained medical professional would have in a similar scenario.
 In medical malpractice cases involving hospital-acquired infections, it may be necessary to prove negligence such as:

 - Failure of the staff to follow hand washing protocols

 - Other actions that contributed to increased infection risks

 - Negligence was the direct cause of the infection, not another cause such as a preexisting condition or the patient’s own actions.

 - Due to the infection, the patient suffered damages such as medical bills, lost wages, and pain and suffering.

 Contact Our New Jersey Medical Malpractice Attorneys Now

 Physicians and medical facilities have a duty to protect patients from harm – this includes taking precautions against hospital-acquired infections.
 If you contracted an infection during your stay at a medical facility, you need an experienced Hasbrouck Heights personal injury attorney, as you may be entitled to compensation.

-Lynch Law Firm will work to recover the maximized compensation you deserve.
+The personal injury lawyers at Lynch Law Firm, PC will work to recover the maximized compensation you deserve.
 Consult with our legal team now – initial consultations are free and we do not charge for our services unless we recover a favorable verdict or settlement on your behalf.